hphelion/documentation/cloudos/cloudtypes.md

 about your environment.
 After you have captured the requisite information about your environment and completed the setup of this
 Admin Node, you will be able to start deploying the services that make up your cloud.

-If you are interested in creating a public cloud, start in the [HP Public Cloud Overview](http://docs.hpcloud.com).
+If you are interested in creating a public cloud, start in the

-If you want to create a private or hybrid cloud with Cloud OS, this topic is for you.
+<a href="http://docs.hpcloud.com" target="hpcs"> HP Public Cloud Overview.</a>  This page opens in a new browser tab or window.

 ## Cloud Environment Types